 Average Tuition: $755

 In the MS in Business analytics program, students will take courses in information systems, database management, data mining, business statistics and analytics, and forecasting and predictive analytics.
 Electives provide additional opportunities to pursue further interests.
-The program also offers a marketing analytics concentration, which includes coursework in marketing management and research, multivariate data analysis for decision making, experimental research in marketing, and contemporary topics in marketing.
+The program also offers a marketing analytics concentration, which includes coursework in:

 University of Alabama in Huntsville